Antonio-Kim/tailwind-example/README.md

 Here are the steps to initialize React using Vite

+- npm create vite@latest (then select react and javascript in the menu)
 - npm i
 - npm i eslint vite-plugin-eslint eslint-config-react-app --save-dev
 - add ".eslintrc.json" and add the following code: